dcasota/vesxi-on-azure-scripts/README.md

    It remains unclear why the specified nics are not configured and how to configure them.

   4. With ```dmesg | grep WARNING ``` the warnings during boot are listed.
+     There are a bunch of warnings.
+Missing VMKAcpi MCFG table, IOV initialization failure and missing realtime clock are the first ones.
 ```
 0:00:00:00.002 cpu0:1)WARNING: Serial: 366: consolePort initialization failed: Not found
 0:00:00:00.002 cpu0:1)WARNING: Serial: 368: debugShellPort initialization failed: Not found